Arizona prosecution of fake electors

 State of Arizona v.
 Kelli Ward, et al. is a state criminal prosecution concerning the Trump fake electors plot in Arizona.

-The 18 defendants, including 11 Arizona Republicans and seven Donald Trump associates, are accused of producing and attempting to use a certificate of ascertainment to falsely claim Trump had won the state's electoral votes in the 2020 U.S. presidential election in Arizona.
-The eleven fake electors included former Arizona Republican Party chair Kelli Ward, who allegedly led 10 other Republicans in signing the fraudulent certificate.
-Charges against one of the seven Trump associates, Jenna Ellis, were dropped after she agreed to cooperate with the prosecution.
+The eighteen defendants, including eleven Arizona Republicans and seven Donald Trump associates, are accused of producing and attempting to use a certificate of ascertainment to falsely claim Trump had won the state's electoral votes in the 2020 U.S. presidential election in Arizona.
+The eleven fake electors included former Arizona Republican Party chair Kelli Ward, who allegedly led ten other Republicans in signing the fraudulent certificate.
+Charges against one of the fake electors and one of seven Trump associates, have been dropped after agreements were reached with the prosecution.

-The indictment contains nine criminal counts, including felony fraud, forgery, and conspiracy.
-The case was set to begin trial on January 5, 2026 however the Maricopa County Superior Court ordered the case back to the grand jury on May 19, 2025, due to the prosecution denying defendants “a substantial procedural right as guaranteed by Arizona law.” for not detailing the Electoral Count Act which is central to the defendants’ claims they were acting lawfully.
+The indictment contained nine criminal counts, including felony fraud, forgery, and conspiracy.

+In May 2025, a district court judge ordered the case sent back to the grand jury on due process grounds.
+Arizona Attorney General Kris Mayes appealed, but in June 2026, the Arizona Supreme Court denied her appeal.
+Mayes said she would return the case to a grand jury.

 Background

-Joe Biden won the 2020 presidential election in Arizona, carrying the state by 10,457 votes, thereby gaining all of the state's eleven electoral votes by default.
+Joe Biden won the 2020 presidential election in Arizona, carrying the state by 10,457 votes, and gaining all of the state's eleven electoral votes.
 Incumbent President Donald Trump lost the election in Arizona (as well as nationally), in both the popular vote and in the electoral votes.
-Trump and his allies questioned the election results with its many irregularities in obversations etc., launching an extensive and ultimately unsuccessful campaign seeking to investigate the election outcome.
-Lawsuits filed by Trump and Arizona Republicans, seeking to overturn the election in Arizona, were all rejected by the courts out of hand stating 'that there wasn't enough evidence of fraud' therefore shutting down any effort to investigate further.
-Time Magazine published an article to show that this could have been a plot, claimed by Time as one to "Save the Election".
+Trump and his allies refused to accept the election results, launching an extensive and ultimately unsuccessful campaign seeking to subvert the election outcome and remain in power.
+Lawsuits filed by Trump and Arizona Republicans, seeking to overturn the election in Arizona, were all rejected by the courts.

 On December 2, 2020, Sidney Powell filed the suit Bowyer v.
 Ducey on behalf of 14 people, 11 of whom went on to become fake electors.
 Unidentified co-conspirator Kelly Townsend was also listed as a witness in Powell's case.
 Powell's suit sought to decertify the election or certify Trump electors.
 It and its appeals were dismissed or rejected all the way up to the Supreme Court.